Updated September 28, 2023

 - Bug and pest spray/killers

-You may think that tossing a few quarts of used motor oil or a couple of nearly empty paint cans into the trash won’t make any sort of impact on the environment, but this way of thinking couldn't be further from the truth.
+You may think that tossing a few quarts of used motor oil or a couple of nearly empty paint cans into your trash can won’t make a big impact on the environment, but this way of thinking couldn't be further from the truth.

-It also states just one gallon of used motor oil can contaminate one million gallons of water.
+With that being said, it just takes one gallon of used motor oil to contaminate one million gallons of water!